 Listen to this reflection by playing the video below or continue down the page to read the full text version.

-It has been exactly one month since Amy passed away and I have had my moments.
+It has been exactly one month since Amy passed away, and I have had my moments.
 A light-hearted moment of laughter can turn into tears of sorrow in an instant.
 It is amazing how quickly your emotions can turn from one to another.

 Walking continues to clear my head and emotions as I take in the morning sun or a flock of sand cranes flying overhead.
 It also brings back those precious gems of memories and moments with Amy.

-Later that year as the holidays approached, Amy, her sister Mary, and our good friend Peg came up with an idea to bring a little joy to Busia’s extended care facility where she had lived the last months of her life.
+Later that year as the holidays approached, Amy, her sister Mary, and our good friend Peg came up with an idea to bring a little joy to Busia’s extended care facility, where she had lived the last months of her life.
 The three of them arranged to purchase a couple flats of mini poinsettias, got the first names of the residents on her old floor, and had the families decorate gift tags for each resident.
 We then loaded up the car and delivered them one evening to spread some holiday cheer.

 This site is mine and mine alone.
 I will not tolerate trolls of any kind in the comment sections and will block negative comments and abusive individuals.
 Denigrating medical professionals will also not be tolerated on this site.
 Our health care system is far from perfect, but I have found the vast majority of health care workers to be competent and possessing a degree of empathy to be admired and emulated.